ChrisAxt/Dentistimo-GUI/README.md

 - Allow user to book an appointment
 - Publish booking (date + time) to MQTT broker

-## Data Input
+## Data Input and Output

+#### Data Input

-The client subscribes to a topic in the clinic handler and expects to recieve dentist data via MQTT.
+- The client subscribes to a topic in the clinic handler and expects to recieve dentist data via MQTT.
 This data is then displayed on the map in line with the requirements.

+#### Data Output
+- The client publishes a request for data every time the page reloads, which is subscribed by the clinic handler.

 ## Project setup
 ```